 Between 1955 and 1990, Germany was divided into the Federal Republic of Germany (FRG) in the West and the German Democratic Republic (GDR) in the East.
-The two sub societies differed greatly, in terms of both the ideational and institutional characteristics of their labor markets and welfare systems.
+The two subsocieties differed greatly in terms of both the ideational and institutional characteristics of their labor markets and welfare systems.

-The GDR promoted a universal-breadwinner model within a communist egalitarian stratification system and aimed at achieving population growth through pro-natalist family policies.
+The GDR promoted a universal-breadwinner model within a communist egalitarian stratification system and aimed at achieving population growth through pronatalist family policies.
 The constitution guaranteed the "right and duty to work" (Kreyenfeld 2004).
-Women's labor market participation rates reached 90% (Huinink et al. 1995).

-Almost-universal and day-long child-care facilitated labor market participation among mothers (Huinink et al. 1995).
+Women's labor market participation rates reached 90 percent (Huinink et al. 1995).
+Almost-universal and day-long child care facilitated labor market participation among mothers (Huinink et al. 1995).

 In the FRG, the male-breadwinner model was the core organizing principle of social policies (Brückner 2004).
-Tax-splitting among spouses reinforced incentives for marriage and a male breadwinner/female homemaker specialization (Fasang 2014).
-The infrastructure for public child-care was limited, particularly for children aged under three years.
-In addition, the FRG was characterized by a normative climate in which mothers employment was regarded as harmful to small children (Treas and Widmer 2000).
-During the decades before reunification, the women's labor market participation rate in the FRG was only around 50%.
+Tax-splitting among spouses reinforced incentives for marriage and a male-breadwinner/female-homemaker specialization (Fasang 2014).
+The infrastructure for public child care was limited, particularly for children under three years of age.
+In addition, the FRG was characterized by a normative climate in which mothers' employment was regarded as harmful to small children (Treas and Widmer 2000).
+During the decades before reunification, the female labor market participation rate in the FRG was only around 50 percent.

 With reunification, the Eastern federal states adopted Western labor market institutions and social policies.
 The dramatic changes in the occupational structure and the destruction of about one-third of the jobs in the East led to persistent disadvantages in the economy of the former GDR (Goldstein and Kreyenfeld 2011; Kreyenfeld 2003).
-In the first years following reunification the rapid privatization of the economy was counterbalanced by huge shares of subsidized jobs in the public sector, early retirement schemes, and generous social security transfers (Franz and Steiner 2000).
-However, after this short period, lower wages and higher unemployment rates continued to characterize the East compared to the West, long after reunification (Goldstein and Kreyenfeld 2011).
+In the first years following reunification, the rapid privatization of the economy was counterbalanced by huge shares of subsidized jobs in the public sector, early retirement schemes, and generous social security transfers (Franz and Steiner 2000).
+However, after this short period, lower wages and higher unemployment rates continued to characterize the East compared with the West long after reunification (Goldstein and Kreyenfeld 2011).
 This challenged the initial expectations of progressive convergence toward a Western standard, following a critical adaptation period.

-Most of the previous studies on the effects of reunification on labor market participation have focused on the West (e.g., Manzoni, Härkönen, and Mayer 2014; Gundert and Mayer 2012; Aisenbrey et al. 2009; Mayer, Grunow, and Nitsche 2010; Biemann, Fasang, and Grunow 2011; Brückner and Mayer 2005), examined differences before or after reunification in one of the two sub societies (e.g., Diewald, Solga, and Goedicke

-2006; Diewald and Mach 2006; Solga and Diewald 2001), or compared the East to the West only before or only after reunification (e.g., Diewald 2006; Diewald et al. 2006).
-A few studies make comparisons across contexts and periods simultaneously but rely on data for relatively old cohorts of individuals (i.e., up to 1970) (Simonson, Romeo Gordo, and Kelle 2011; Mayer, Diewald, and Solga 1999; Rosenfeld, Trappe, and Gornick 2004).
-Therefore, we know little about the labor-market experiences among younger cohorts following reunification.
-This research gap originates both in a lack of appropriate methodology for studying the impact of macro-structural change on longitudinal life course and the lack of data covering a sufficiently long time span.
+Most of the previous studies on the effects of reunification on labor market participation have focused on the West (e.g., Aisenbrey et al. 2009; Biemann, Fasang, and Grunow 2011; Brückner and Mayer 2005; Gundert and Mayer 2012; Manzoni, Härkönen, and Mayer 2014; Mayer, Grunow, and Nitsche 2010), examined differences before or after reunification in one of the two subsocieties (e.g., Diewald and Mach 2006; Diewald, Solga, and Goedicke 2006; Solga and Diewald 2001), or compared the East with the West only before or only after reunification (e.g., Diewald 2006; Diewald et al. 2006).
+A few studies made comparisons across contexts and periods simultaneously but relied on data for relatively old cohorts (i.e., up to 1970) (Mayer, Diewald, and Solga 1999; Rosenfeld, Trappe, and Gornick 2004; Simonson et al. 2011).
+Therefore, we know little about the labor market experiences among younger cohorts following reunification.
+This research gap originates both in a lack of appropriate methodology for studying the impact of macrostructural change on longitudinal life-course and the lack of data covering a sufficiently long time span.

-In this context, we address two recurrent core research questions in life-course research: (i) how different life domains-namely, employment and family-are interrelated (Elder 1974; Elder et al. 2003) and (ii) how macro-structural changes-such as the German reunification-shape individual life-course trajectories.
+In this context, we address two recurrent core research questions in life-course research: (1) how different life domains-namely, employment and family-are interrelated (Elder 1974; Elder et al. 2003) and (2) how macrostructural changes-such as the German reunification-shape individual life-course trajectories.
 In both cases, examining the relationships between time-varying covariates and trajectories is crucial.